mautic/mautic-community-handbook/pages/03.community-portal/03.processes/docs.md

 1. A hashtag which relates to this specific process.
 2. About participatory processes - you can cancel that if you don't want that to show every time.
 3. What this process is about, why it is important.
-4. This tells you about the community council.
+4. This tells you about the council.
 What is the council?
 Why is this election happening?
 What is the council's role within our community?
 5. Like everything else, you can stop following or follow here using this button.
 6. This process belongs to a process group called governance.
 So we might have the elections running, but there might also be some other processes that are running which also relate to governance.
 So this allows us to group active processes together.
 7. If there are assemblies that are related to this process they will be listed here.